 Publication Relating to Transparency Notifications

-Mont-Saint-Guibert (Belgium), April 20, 2023, 10.30pm CET / 4.30pm ET – In accordance with article 14 of the Act of 2 May 2007 on the disclosure of large shareholdings, Nyxoah SA (Euronext Brussels/Nasdaq: NYXH) announces that it received two transparency notifications as detailed below.
+Mont-Saint-Guibert (Belgium), April 20, 2023, 10.30pm CET / 4.30pm ET – In accordance with article 14 of the Act of 2 May 2007 on the disclosure of large shareholdings, Nyxoah SA NYXH announces that it received two transparency notifications as detailed below.

 Together Partnership